wgroeneveld/brainbaking/content/post/2020/06/designing-with-accessibility-in-mind.md

   - accessibility
 ---

 In my last post about [webdesign](/tags/webdesign) called "[tracking and privacy on websites](post/2020/06/tracking-and-privacy-on-websites/)", I ended with a list of things you need to take into account when building a website - of which **accessibility** is one that is most often overlooked.
 Something I'm also guilty of.
-Here's my report of an effort to open up Brain Baking for everyone and to learn how to design websites with accessibility in mind.
+Here's my own howto report and effort to open up Brain Baking for everyone, learning how to design websites with accessibility in mind.

 ### 1. Use Semantic HTML5 tags